wellyshen/react-cool-form/docs/getting-started/validation-guide.md

 };
 ```

 The built-in validation is **turned on** by default.
 Which provides two forms of error reports: the `message` (refer to [validationMessage](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/validationMessage)) and the `state` (refer to [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState)).
-You can configure (or turn off) it by the [builtInValidationMode](../api-reference/use-form#builtonvalidationmode) option.
+You can configure (or disable) it by the [builtInValidationMode](../api-reference/use-form#builtonvalidationmode) option.

 ```js {5}
 import { useForm } from "react-cool-form";